aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

 Setup M3-related services using Aiven Terraform Provider
 ========================================================

-`Aiven for M3DB <https://aiven.io/m3>`_ is a powerful time-series database that can be used to monitor your Aiven services on a very large scale. `Aiven for M3 Aggregator <https://aiven.io/m3-aggregator>`_ can store your data at various resolutions for different workloads at scale.
-You can monitor a relational database like PostgreSQL® by sending its metrics to M3DB with M3 Aggregator integration and then visualizing the metrics data on an Aiven for Grafana® dashboard.
+`Aiven for M3DB <https://aiven.io/m3>`_ is a powerful time-series database that can be used when handling very large volumes of metrics and scalability is a concern. `Aiven for M3 Aggregator <https://aiven.io/m3-aggregator>`_ can store your data at various resolutions for different workloads at scale.
+Together, they are a perfect choice to aggregate, store, and query large time-series data like internet of things (IoT) sensor readings.

 This example shows how to use the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_  to create an Aiven for M3 service, an Aiven for M3 Aggregator service, and the related service integration programmatically.

 .. mermaid::